elyby/docs/source/en/skins-system.rst

 .. _skin-request:
 .. function:: /skins/{nickname}.png

-   URL for downloading skin texture.
+   URL for downloading a skin texture.
 The :samp:`.png` extension can be omitted.
 If textures aren't found, the server will return a :samp:`404` status response.

 .. _cape-request:
 .. function:: /cloaks/{nickname}.png

-   URL for downloading cape texture.
+   URL for downloading a cape texture.
 The :samp:`.png` extension can be omitted.
 If textures aren't found, the server will return a :samp:`404` status response.

 .. function:: /textures/{nickname}